ammarjabakji/gatsby-markdown-blog-starter/README.md

   - Twitter Tags (Twitter Cards)
 - RSS feeds
 - Loading progress for slow networks
+- Web App Manifest support (PWA)
 - Offline support
-- Web App Manifest support
 - `/static/` and content folders are available to use with `gatsby-image` out of the box
 - Netlify deploy configuration
+- CSS Modules / sass support
 - Development tools
   - ESLint for linting
   - Prettier for code style